-The President has suggested that CFTC funding could be provided by a small fee on CFTCsupervised markets.
+The President has suggested that CFTC funding could be provided by a small fee on CFTC-supervised markets.
 Every other major financial regulatory agency is funded by such industry fees, instead of by general taxpayer funding.
-Raising the full \$308 million request from CFTCsupervised markets would require a fee of less than one penny per ten thousand dollars in notional trading value, while raising the incremental \$102 million would require a fee of less than one penny per thirty thousand dollars in notional value.
+Raising the full \$308 million request from CFTC-supervised markets would require a fee of less than one penny per ten thousand dollars in notional trading value, while raising the incremental \$102 million would require a fee of less than one penny per thirty thousand dollars in notional value.
 It is hard to believe that such a fee would impose any real burden on market participants.

-But regardless of how CFTC funding is provided, full funding for the agency is a necessity for effective financial market oversight.
+But regardless of how CFTC funding is provided, full funding for the agency is a necessity for effective financial market oversight and for the safety of our financial system.
 We strongly urge Congress to provide such funding at the President's requested level of \$308 million.